marcjimz/azure-dai-infra/README.md

 - `synapse`: Contains ARM templates for provisioning Azure Synapse resources.
 - `databricks`: Contains ARM templates for provisioning Azure Databricks resources.

 Feel free to explore each folder to find the templates that suit your needs.
+Many of the sources have been initialized sourcing templates from the [Azure Samples](https://github.com/Azure-Samples) repository.

 ## Contributing